awslabs/aws-lambda-rust-runtime/README.md

 __Amazon Linux 2023__

-We recommend you to use the Amazon Linux 2023  (such as `provided.al2023`) because it includes a newer version of GLIC, which many Rust programs depend on.
+We recommend you to use the Amazon Linux 2023  (such as `provided.al2023`) because it includes a newer version of GLIBC, which many Rust programs depend on.
 To build your Lambda functions for Amazon Linux 2023 runtimes, run:

 ```bash
 cargo lambda build --release --arm64